Alisher0618/IZG/README.md

 # IZG - Computer Graphics Principles

 # Intruduction
-The gola of the exercises is to practically test and verify the knowledge acquired in the lectures.
+The goal of the exercises is to practically test and verify the knowledge acquired in the lectures.
 + Topics:
     * lab_01 - Color space reduction
     * lab_02 - Generation of basic objects in the raster